Bsteward19/Portfolio/README.md

 Portfolio of work created during my time at University.
-Mainly using Java, however the Paper folder contains Python code.
+Mainly using Java, although there are examples of other languages as well.